 See more section

 David Leit is a technology and intellectual property lawyer.
 With an unusual "hybrid" practice advising clients on both transactions and litigation, David brings a unique perspective to IP and technology issues.
-In litigated matters, his transactional experience gives him insight into how a dispute can arise, allowing him to efficiently uncover key evidence in case of a potential dispute.
+In litigated matters, his transactional experience gives him insight into how a dispute can arise, allowing him to efficiently focus on where key evidence is likely to be found.
 In transactions, his knowledge of how a deal may turn into a dispute helps him focus on the details most likely to truly matter over time under a range of conditions.

 An IP and technology law veteran, David knows well that the law consistently lags behind the latest technological innovations.
 He helps his clients anticipate the challenges they may face with cutting-edge issues, such as how to protect intellectual property that can be easily duplicated and distributed digitally; managing and using data in light of emerging and changing data privacy standards; protecting geographically limited trademarks in an increasingly global commercial marketplace; and dealing with the legal challenges of "big data."
 On these legal frontiers, David helps his clients make informed judgments and manage risk in an uncertain environment.

 David enjoys working closely with his clients.
 He immerses himself in their businesses, gaining a deep understanding of how the legal issues fit into overall business objectives.
 This leads to a highly pragmatic approach to advising clients.
 David believes in being cost-effective: he balances risk and reward in a manner that is sensible for each issue, for each client, and in each context.
 While "leaving no stone unturned" can be appropriate in some circumstances, David knows that exhaustive efforts to nail down inherently uncertain risks can lead to "paralysis by analysis."